 The weekend always is the time for fun and treating yourself and the family to something delicious after a week of working hard and watching your diet.
 I say what can be better than a quick snack cake that is simple to mix up and does not need icing?
+My Easy Oatmeal Snack Cake recipe can be just the thing to help celebrate the weekend.

 Oatmeal in this cake gives a bit of protein and almost a nutty sort flavor while bringing a moistness to this recipe to make it a great keeper and one that will also freeze well.
 Although, if truth is known, I doubt that this cake will last that long since it is that yummy and hard to resist.

 Another thing you can do with my recipe is rotating the spices for a few different varieties of this one cake.
 Besides the suggestions below, I have added one half a teaspoon of vanilla and substituted one half teaspoon of almond extract or anise extract and with one teaspoon nutmeg instead of any cinnamon makes a scrumptious combination.
+Something else that I like to do at times to change this recipe is to deepen that luscious flavor with one-third cup of molasses.

 One last warning that I have is in regard to the margarine.
 Make sure that you do not attempt to bake with anything labeled spread instead of margarine.
 A spread has too much water content and will ruin your baking so do check your margarine.
 I do hope when the mood strikes for your own weekend indulgence that you will make my recipe.